6/model-workbench/remote/README.md

 The script will:
 - Harden the system (unattended-upgrades, fail2ban, UFW)
 - Install Docker
-- Generate random passwords for all services
+- Generate a single master password for all services
+- Create systemd service for auto-start on boot
 - Start all containers
 - Print credentials to save